OttoHamburg/pyEmptyDrops/README.md

-# EmptyDrops Runner
+# pyEmptyDrops Documentation

 Production-ready command-line tool and Python module for running EmptyDrops analysis on 10x Genomics single-cell RNA sequencing data.

 ## Overview

-`run_empty_drops.py` provides a streamlined interface to the EmptyDrops algorithm, which identifies real cells from ambient RNA in droplet-based single-cell sequencing experiments.
+`empty_drops.py` provides a streamlined interface to the EmptyDrops algorithm, which identifies real cells from ambient RNA in droplet-based single-cell sequencing experiments.
 The script can be used both as a command-line tool and as an importable Python module.

 ## Installation